Playing cards in Unicode: Card suits

+It is recommended to use stylistic fonts for regional variations of the French suits.

 Playing cards deck

 Unicode's Playing Cards block (U+1F0A0–1F0FF) has code points for the 52 cards of the standard French deck plus the Knight (Ace, 2–10, Jack, Knight, Queen, and King for each of the four suits), three jokers (red, black, and white), the back of a card, The Fool, and generic trump cards numbered 1–21.
 The depiction of these trump cards in most supporting fonts is based on the Bourgeois Tarot.